 If you or your company wants to succeed in China, CBBC’s Business Culture Training Programme can help you maximise your potential by avoiding some of the common pitfalls when starting to work with China.
 Taking the time to understand some of the cultural differences can go a long way.

 China is often perceived as being a “difficult” market for a variety of reasons, with a different cultural approach often cited as one of the main areas of concern.
-Though difficult approaches exist, concentrating on the differences can make China appear unduly complex or superior.
+Though differences exist, concentrating on these differences can make China appear unduly complex.

-The purpose of CBBC’s Chinese Business Culture Training is to provide trainees with an awareness of China and Chinese business culture, how these are often similar to our own, but where there are differences how to spot them and manage them appropriately.
-Trainees will learn about practical skills that can make business interactions with China more successful.
+The purpose of CBBC’s China Business Culture Training is to provide trainees with an awareness of China and Chinese business culture, where the differences are, how to spot them, and how to manage them appropriately.
+Trainees will learn practical skills that can make business interactions with China more successful.

 - An increased understanding of Chinese culture and its influence on doing business